TimChinye/SAD-Complaint-Management-System/task_1_design/requirements/refined_user_stories.md

     *   **Given** I am an authenticated consumer,
     *   **When** I navigate to the "My Complaints" dashboard,
     *   **Then** I see a list of all complaints I have submitted,
-    *   **And** each list item displays the reference number, title, date submitted, and current status (e.g., "New," "In Progress," "Resolved," "Closed"),
+    *   **And** each list item displays the reference number, title, date submitted, and current status (e.g; "New," "In Progress," "Resolved," "Closed"),
     *   **And** I can click on a complaint to view its full details.

 #### US-C03: Confirm resolution of a complaint